Antarctic Sites – Elephant Island

 The story of Shackleton’s party and Elephant Island is one of the great stories of resilience and bravery from the time of the Heroic Age of Antarctic Exploration.
 After being trapped in the ice in the Weddell Sea, the party abandoned their ship and took their lifeboats in the hopes of finding the island for refuge.
 Once they arrived, Shackleton and five of the men took a lifeboat to South Georgia, leaving the remainder of the team behind to survive there for 135 days living beneath two upturned boats.
 After Shackleton’s party reached South Georgia and traversed the treacherous mountains, they reached their salvation at a whaling station and were then able to rescue the rest of the party.
 Miraculously, everyone in the crew survived the ordeal.

 Elephant Island is of great historical significance and has two dedicated memorial sites.
-In one location you’ll find a bust of Captain Luis Pardo, who notably captained the rescue ship that returned to save Shackleton’s men.
+In one location you’ll see the bust of Captain Luis Pardo, who notably captained the rescue ship that returned to save Shackleton’s men.
 Point Wild, where Shackleton’s men hunkered down, is also a historical site.
-You’ll find another monument located at the site of a wreckage of a large wooden boat in the southwestern part of the island.
+You’ll see another monument located at the site of a wreckage of a large wooden boat in the southwestern part of the island.

 If you are interested in visiting Elephant Island, please speak with our team.
 Once you are onboard, your Expedition Leader will work with the crew and if weather and planning allow, you may be lucky enough to visit this wondrous place.